 Dancing is fun, but domestic violence is not, and Project Safe seems to understand how to balance the seriousness of its cause with the levity of watching Chris Shupe dust off his jumpsuit and treat us to his rendition of “Burnin’ Love” after famously retiring his Elvis tribute act in the winter of 2016.
 Each team’s performance is prefaced by a short video featuring a training montage and the participants talking about why they support Project Safe.
 Sometimes, those reasons get personal, and the event can morph into something more profound than entertaining.

 Local celebrities pair up with experienced dancers to compete with choreographed dance routines.
 All proceeds benefit Project Safe.
 Visit Project Safe's website to vote for couples.
-See story on p.
-8.
+See Calendar Pick on p.
+15.